echoai-dev/echoai/README.md

 ```
 For Anthropic Claude models, use the aws cli to configure your environement by running the command: `aws config`

+Use the environment variable `ECHOAI_BACKEND` to define which backend model to use.
+This variable can take two values `bedrock` or `openai`.
+If the variable is not define, the default behavior is `openai`.

 Once that's done, you can use the `echoai` command-line tool to interface with Generative AI.
 Here is an example of how you can use it:

 ```bash